-The ability of ECA to satisfy its obligations to the Trust depends on the financial position of ECA, and in the event of a default by ECA in its obligation to drill the PUD Wells, or in the event of ECA's bankruptcy, it may be expensive and time-consuming for the Trust to exercise its remedies.
+The ability of ECA to satisfy its obligations to the Trust depends on the financial position of ECA, and in the event of a default by ECA in its obligations to the Trust, or in the event of ECA's bankruptcy, it would be expensive and time-consuming for the Trust to exercise its remedies.

 ECA is a privately held, independent energy company engaged in the exploration, development, production, gathering and aggregation and sale of natural gas and oil, primarily in the Appalachian Basin, Gulf Coast and Rocky Mountain regions in the United States and in New Zealand.
-Pursuant to the terms of the Development Agreement, ECA is obligated to drill the PUD Wells at its own expense.
-ECA is also the operator of all of the Producing Wells and has agreed to operate substantially all of the PUD Wells until completion of its drilling obligation.
+ECA is also the operator of all of the Producing Wells.
 The conveyances also provide that ECA is obligated to market, or cause to be marketed, the natural gas production related to the Underlying Properties.
 Additionally, ECA is the counterparty to the Trust's swap agreement and has continuing obligations with respect to this agreement.
 Due to the Trust's reliance on ECA to fulfill these numerous obligations, the value of the Royalties and its ultimate cash available for distribution will be highly dependent on ECA's performance.
 ECA is not a reporting company and does not file periodic reports with the SEC.
 Therefore, as a Trust unitholder, you do not have access to financial information of ECA.

-The ability of ECA to perform these obligations will depend on ECA's future financial condition and economic performance and access to capital, which in turn will depend upon the supply and demand for natural gas and oil, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of ECA.
-See "Information about Energy Corporation of America" found on page ECA-1 of the Prospectus for additional information relating to ECA, including information relating to the business of ECA, historical financial statements of ECA and other financial information relating to ECA.
+The ability of ECA to perform its obligations to the Trust will depend on ECA's future financial condition and economic performance and access to capital, which in turn will depend upon the supply and demand for natural gas and oil, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of ECA.